 Do you want to visit an authentic viking village?
 Now you can let your inner Viking be challenged at the oldest known European encampment in North America.
 There are not many authentic viking villages left in the world, but there is one in Northern America.
-We had actually the great opportunity to visit the only authenticated viking site in North America – L’Anse aux Meadows.
+We had actually the great opportunity to visit the only authenticated viking site in North America – L’Anse aux Meadows and Njardarheimr in Sogn & Fjordane, Norway.
 If you should learn some viking village names, then you have come to the right place!
 At the tip of Newfoundland’s Great Northern Peninsula lies the first known evidence of European presence in the Americas.

 Part of UNESCO World Heritage – see gorgeous Canadian nature

 Greenland was the departure point for these Norse expeditions.
 The brave vikings were building a small encampment of timber-and-sod buildings over 1000 years ago.
 The nature here is awesome and you will become amazed how the vikings found this unique place!
 Against a stunning backdrop of rugged cliffs, bog, and coastline, discover the fascinating archaeological remains of the Viking encampment, declared a UNESCO World Heritage Site in 1978.

 What can you expect to see in the viking village L’Anse aux Meadows?

 At the viking village you will be welcomed by costumed Viking interpreters as you tour the recreated base camp and discover original artifacts from this internationally renowned archaeological find.